Wallah: Example uses

 In British military jargon of the first half of the 20th century, a "base wallah" is someone employed at a military base, or with a job far behind the front lines.
 There were a number of other words of this type, such as "camel wallah" and "machine-gun wallah", and more.
 "Base wallah" had a derogatory reference for a person who is seldom seen at the front lines during major attacks, pretending to be sick.

 There is a short story "Sanjeev and Robotwallah", by Ian McDonald.
 There is a character named General Robotwallah in the 2010 novel For the Win by Cory Doctorow.
 "Robotwallah" refers to the pilot of a mecha.

-Other uses

-Wala or Vala was also used in Parsi and Dawodi Bohra surnames, suggesting the derivation from a profession or a place name.
-For example: